 - Remember to inspect/replace your HVAC filter monthly or according to manufacturer’s recommendations.
 Write the date for the next change on the filter.

 - Check the operation of attic fans.
-They run on little energy and can greatly reduce summer cooling costs.
+They run on little energy and can help reduce summer cooling costs.

 - Clean your refrigerators ice maker

-- Install new batteries in smoke, carbon monoxide and radon detectors.
+- Install new batteries in smoke and carbon monoxide detectors.

 - Check your sump pump to make sure it’s fully operational.
+Do this by filling a 5-gallon bucket and dumping it into the sump pit, this will force the pump to run.
 Consider installing a battery backup if you have water in your basement regularly or have a finished basement.

 - Remember to change your return vents.
 For the cooling season, open the top vent and close the bottom.